-Hundreds of calls to Kristy’s father, Pierre, were placed, Eric flat out told Pierre that if he didn’t come collect his children they were going to be murdered.
+Hundreds of calls to Kristy’s father, Pierre, were placed, in which Eric flat out told Pierre that if he didn’t come collect his children that they were going to be murdered.
 There was a terrible snow storm during this time, and Pierre had been in Paris.
-He tried to find a way to get there, but he didn’t make it in time.
+He tried his best to find a way to get there, but he didn’t make it in time.

-By Christmas eve, Kristy had suffered so much that the boy was begging for death.
-In the early hours of Christmas morning, the siblings were all placed in the bathtub; Eric said prayers while spraying the kids with water.
+By Christmas eve, young Kristy had suffered so much that the boy was begging for death.
+In the early hours of Christmas morning, the siblings were all placed in the bathtub and Eric said prayers while spraying the kids with water.
 Kristy was so spent that he didn’t have the physical strength to hold his head above the water; he finally succumbed right there in that tub.
-This innocent boy drowned.
+This innocent little boy drowned.

 Finally the authorities were called.
 Police found blood all over the flat: on the ceiling, the walls, on floor tiles, on various tools.
-Autopsy dscovered Kristy had more than 120 separate injuries all over his body.
-Eric and Magalie were both arrested for murder.
-Eric’s defense was that he had brain damage and truly believed Kristy was a witch.
+Autopsy discovered that Kristy had suffered more than 120 separate injuries all over his body.
+At this point Eric and Magalie were both arrested for murder.
+Eric’s defense was that he had brain damage and that he had truly been convinced that Kristy was a witch.
 A judge deemed that: “The belief in witchcraft, however genuine, can not excuse an assault to another person, let alone the killing of another human being.“.

-Magalie swore that she hadn’t wanted to torture her brother, that Eric had forced her to participate.
+Magalie swore that she hadn’t wanted to torture her brother, but had done so out of fear; she claimed that Eric had forced her to participate.
 Her surviving siblings claimed that was not the case, that she had been just as involved in the torture as Eric.
 Magalie was sentenced to 25 years in prison; Eric is currently serving 30.

 Apparently this type of thing has become a real issue in areas such as the Congo – the belief in Kindoki or demonic possession.
 Sadly, children are often the ones who are believed to be possessed.
 The UK has been having issues with this as well, people are bringing these beliefs with them when they move out of the country.
 Now I’m not in the habit of condemning other cultures, for the record, but this is just sad.
 I’ve found a video on the subject of child witchcraft, if you have ten minutes or so to spare it’ll be added below.